 Through our programmes and workshops, school leaders work with expert cross-sector volunteers to build their leadership skills and style, creating the conditions for positive change in their school.

 While Springboard Trust is a not for profit organisation there is a cost for our programmes to enable broad access for school leaders in Aotearoa.
-This is covered by our philanthropic partners for dozens of principals every year - and in 2022, we are also welcoming applications through alternate funding avenues.
+This is covered by our philanthropic partners for dozens of principals every year - and from 2022 onwards, we are also welcoming applications through alternate funding avenues.

 When a school leader first contacts Springboard Trust, this is what they can expect:

 1. Expression of interest

 Leaders let us know they would like to work with us, either on a particular programme or workshop or on something more tailored to their leadership, students, community or needs.